loco-3d/crocoddyl/README.md

 * [matplotlib](https://matplotlib.org/) (optional for running examples)

-You can run examples and tests from the root dir of the repository:
+You can run examples and tests from your build dir:

-		cd PATH_TO_CROCODDYL
+		cd build
-		python examples/talos_arm.py
-		python unittest/all.py
+		make test
+		make examples-bipedal_walk

+If you want to see the 3D result and/or graphs, you can use

+		export CROCODDYL_DISPLAY=1
+		export CROCODDYL_PLOT=1

 If you want to learn about Crocoddyl, take a look at the Jupyter notebooks.
 Start in the following order.
 - [examples/notebooks/unicycle_towards_origin.ipynb](https://gepgitlab.laas.fr/loco-3d/crocoddyl/blob/devel/examples/notebooks/unicycle_towards_origin.ipynb)